vmware-tanzu/tanzu-dev-portal/content/workshops/lab-spring-boot-k8s-probes.md

 ---
-title: "Spring Boot Probes on Kubernetes"
-description: >
+date: '2021-03-04'
-  Add liveness and readiness probes to a Spring Boot application in Kubernetes.
+description: Add liveness and readiness probes to a Spring Boot application in Kubernetes.
+hidden: true
+lab: lab-spring-boot-k8s-probes
+lastmod: '2021-05-03'
+length: 30
+logo: /images/workshops/logo-spring-boot.svg
 summary:
 - Add liveness and readiness probes to a Spring Boot application in Kubernetes.
-topics:
+tags:
 - Spring
 - Microservices
 - Kubernetes
-tags:
+- Spring Boot
+- Probes
+title: Spring Boot Probes on Kubernetes
+topics:
 - Spring
 - Microservices
 - Kubernetes
-  - Spring Boot
-  - Probes
-length: 30
-hidden: true
-lab: lab-spring-boot-k8s-probes
-logo: "/images/workshops/logo-spring-boot.svg"

 ---

 This lab shows you how to add liveness and readiness probes to a Spring Boot application in Kubernetes.
 This lab will cover the following tasks: